isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Steps:

-1. Refresh repository explorer to the root folder
+1. Open repository explorer to the root folder
-1. Click open button
+1. Without selecting an entry, click the Open button.
    - Expected result: Open root folder in Laserfiche in a new tab
-1. Return to repository explorer, double-click on a folder to enter it.
+1. Return to repository explorer and select (single-click) a folder inside
-1. Select (single-click) a folder inside
 1. Click open button
    - Expected result: Open the selected folder in Laserfiche in a new tab
-1. Select (single-click) a document inside
+1. Return to repository explorer and select (single-click) a document inside
 1. Click the open button
    - Expected result: Open the selected document in Laserfiche in a new tab